ChenLiu-1996/CitationMap/README.md

         (default is True)
         If true, the location pins will have a variety of colors.
         Otherwise, it will only have one color.
-    print_citing_institutions: bool
+    print_citing_affiliations: bool
         (default is True)
-        If true, print the list of citing institutions (affiliations of citing authors).
+        If true, print the list of citing affiliations (affiliations of citing authors).
     ```

 ## Limitations